Chris Noel: Vietnam

 In addition to her work on radio during the Vietnam War, she toured the country eight times, including twice with Bob Hope's USO tours.
 Her interest in that war's military personnel began with her visit to a San Francisco VA hospital in 1965.
 At the VA hospital, she sang the song Diamonds Are a Girl's Best Friend and talk to the Vets.
 She said, "That was the moment.
-I prayed to God to help me help young men in war.
+I prayed to God to help me help young men in war."
 She was considered so valuable to American military morale, that the enemy placed a $10,000 bounty on her.
 Noel opened the show with the greeting "Hi, Love".
 Twice her chopper was downed by enemy fire while she was visiting American military personnel in Vietnam.
 Her radio show A Date with Chris was recorded in California and South Vietnam between 1966 and 1971 for the Armed Forces Radio heard on 300 stations around the world.
 Noel was the DJ for her show and did interviews with artists including Ray Charles, Lawrence Welk, Robert Mitchum, Marvin Gaye, Nancy Sinatra and others.
 Noel received the Distinguished Vietnam Veteran award in 1984 from the Veterans Network for her work during the war.
 Her last visit to South Vietnam was in 1969.
 Noel first co-hosted an Armed Forces Radio show called Small World, which was a hit and led to her own show.
 She was dating singer Jack Jones at the time.
 Noel sang, danced, read poetry, signed autographs, talk to, kissed and hugged the troops in South Vietnam from 1966 to 1970.
-She is the only female to travel through South Vietnam to remote bases in helicopters, riding with the door open, next to the gunner.
+She is the only woman to travel through South Vietnam to remote bases in helicopters, riding with the door open, next to the gunner.
 She survived mortar and assault rifle attacks in war zones.
 Noel broadcast her radio show from Saigon while in South Vietnam.
 She also made a number of visits troops at the Korean Demilitarized Zone, some with Betty Waldron and Bill Thrasher.

 Singer

-In the early 1970s, Noel was in New York and was working with Paul Colby, impresario and owner of the famous Greenwich Village club, The Bitter End.
+In the early 1970s, Noel was in New York and was working with Paul Colby, impresario and owner of the Greenwich Village club, The Bitter End.
 She was performing cover songs by John Prine and needed a backup band, so Colby asked Dennis Lepri, who had worked with Kenny Rogers and Gunhill Road, to form a band for her and produce her sound.
 After auditioning many New York area musicians, the band "Quilt" was formed.
 After extensive rehearsals at the Bitter End, the band showcased for selected industry executives to mixed reviews.
 Sometime after, the band was dissolved and Noel pursued other interests.
 In 1999 she released the CD Nashville Impact.